 Similar to the issues I have with Ultra Sun and Ultra Moon, there’s very little to differentiate Crystal between its predecessors, Pokémon Gold and Silver.
 Pokémon Crystal serves as the third game in the second generation of Pokémon games.

 A successor to Gold and Silver, Crystal was hardly different from its predecessors.
 The gameplay and story are mostly the same, though this time the graphics have been given a big upgraded.
 The Pokémon are now given little intro animations, and it is pretty impressive for the time.
 Other than that, Pokémon Crystal isn’t that special.

-Pokémon X and Y, the sixth generations of Pokémon games, brought the franchise into the 3rd dimension.
+Pokémon X and Y, the sixth generation of Pokémon games, brought the franchise into the 3rd dimension.
 Beforehand, Pokémon games were 2D sprites.
-X and Y proved that Pokémon looks great with 3D graphics.
+X and Y proved that Pokémon looks excellent with 3D graphics.

 X and Y also introduce very few new Pokémon; only around 70 new Pokémon introduced in these games.
 This is a stark contrast to the 150 new Pokémon introduced in the previous generation.
 However, the fifth generation also had inferior Pokémon designs.
 X and Y may have less new Pokémon, but most of the new Pokémon they introduce have solid designs.
 Except for Barbaracle, who sucks majorly.

 X and Y also introduce the Fairy typing and Mega Evolutions, forever changing how the game is played.
 The only real issue with the games is that the story and the evil team you face are super weak, especially compared to the previous generation’s narrative.